dendronhq/dendron-site/vault/dendron.contribute.dev.md

 A great place to start is with issues labelled with the [size.small label](https://github.com/dendronhq/dendron/labels/size.small) on github.
 These are items that we picked out specifically for first time contributors and are small self contained task that are well suited for first time contributors.

 Leave a comment in the issue if you decide to work on it.
-Issues that are being worked on will have the [status.wip label](https://github.com/dendronhq/dendron/labels/status.wip).
+Issues that are being worked on will be assigned to a person already.

 Remember that you are always welcome to ask for help inside the [#dev discord channel](https://discord.gg/AE3NRw9).